silentrob/clayburn/README.md

     // This will match : /baz/fee/fi/foo/bar
     // Redirect to the Tasks Controller calling the fee action and passing in [ id:'fi', fish:'foo', sticks:'bar' ]
     match('/baz/:action/:id/:fish/:sticks').to({ controller: 'Tasks' });

+    -- or --

+    // This will generate an entire Restull route.
+    resources('tasks');

 ### Router API ###